 4. Acknowledge That Some Days Will Be Harder Than Others

-This piece of advice is also from Dr. Mallory of The Childhood Collective.
+This insightful advice also comes from Dr. Mallory Yee of The Childhood Collective.

 5. Help Kids Develop Practical Acceptance